tc39/proposal-composites/README.md

 ### Why not a new protocol?

 Why limit equality to only these composites values rather than let any object implement a new symbol protocol?
 The reason is reliability.
 To be able to participate as a `Map` key the equality must be pure, stable, and reliable, these guarantees would not come from a protocol that can execute arbitrary code.
-For example an object could have the symbol protocol added to it while it's in the map.
+For example: an object having the symbol protocol added to it while it's in the map.

 ### Syntax?

 There could be syntax to make creating composites more ergonomic and cleaner to read.
+This would most likely be a separate, follow-on, proposal - after the Composites API has had time on its own in the ecosystem.

 ```js
 #{ x: 1 };